Matheus0liveira/rick-and-morty/README.md

 ### <p id='functionalities'>⚙ Functionalities</p>

-This project aims to show characters from the series Rick And Morty and their current state, I try the possibility of being able to do research by the name of the character
+This project aims to show characters from the series Rick And Morty and their current state, I try the possibility of being able to do research by the name of the character.

 <br/>
 <br/>